CHILDRIGHT2SLeep VIENNA CONFERENCE

 -

-Engage in our comprehensive main program from May 5-6, 2025, featuring keynote speakers, panel discussions, and expert-led sessions.
-Focused on practical strategies and expert collaboration, the program addresses critical challenges in pediatric sleep health and explores innovative solutions for chronic conditions and sleep care transitions.
+Our comprehensive main program from May 5-6, 2025, featured keynote speakers, panel discussions, and expert-led sessions.
+The programs focused on practical strategies, expert collaboration, addressed critical challenges in pediatric sleep health, and explored innovative solutions for chronic conditions and sleep care transitions.

 May 5: Disrupted Sleep & Wake Behaviours